Ordering columns in a Table in JPA/Hibernate

 +---+---+---+---+---+---+---+---+---+---+----+----+----+----+----+----+

-The smallint column will be padded to the same size as the bigint column due to a mechanism called alignment padding.
+column due to a mechanism called alignment padding.
 This wastes both storage and performance since the additional bytes need to be read and written.
 Of course, the impact on smaller databases will be negligible.
 But in big databases, this might be a noticeable difference.
-If you now put the bigint column first you save 6 bytes per row.
+If you now put the bigint

 Keep in mind that after a table is created columns cannot be reordered.
 Most of the times the only way is to create a new table with the desired column order and SELECT the data INTO it.